Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

 * **Network Segment**
   * Without a subnet mask (`{{site.exampleNetworkSegment1}}`)
   * With a subnet mask (`{{site.exampleNetworkSegment2}}`)
+* **Allowed Kerberos Security Flavors**
+  To restrict access to NFSv4.1 clients that use only specific Kerberos security flavors, add the following special strings to the list of host access rules.
+For example:
+  * `KRB5P@`: Allow only encrypted access for the specified export.
+  * `KRB5@`, `KRB5I@`, and `KRB5P@`: Allow any Kerberos-authenticated access, but not `AUTH_SYS` access.
+  For more information, see [Choosing a Kerberos Security Flavor](../kerberos/kerberos-with-qumulo-core.html#choosing-a-kerberos-security-flavor)

 {% include important.html content="If you don't specify a host access rule, Qumulo Core allows access to all IP addresses." %}